-The Company has a comprehensive risk management system which includes a full range of risk policies, procedures, measuring, reporting and monitoring techniques, and a series of stress tests and scenario analysis to ensure that the risk exposures that arise from operating the Company's businesses are managed appropriately.
+The Company adopts a comprehensive risk management framework to identify, assess, manage and monitor the risks arising as a result of operating the business.
+The framework includes a comprehensive suite of risk policies, procedures, measurement, reporting and monitoring techniques and a series of stress tests and scenario analyses to ensure that the Company's risk exposures are managed appropriately.